The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Proposed Method

 \subsection{Room-and-Direction Multi-task Module}

 Room types and directions can be useful information for navigation as they are often mentioned in instructions and provide strong navigation guidance.
 We note that a certain room type can usually be characterised by the presence of specific objects, such as bed for bedroom, TV/couch for living room, oven/microwave for kitchen.
-As our model takes objects as inputs, it is able to predict which room the agent should go to according to the current visual perception and instruction.
+As our model takes objects as inputs, it is thus able to predict which room the agent should go to according to the current visual perception and instruction.
 Furthermore, it is also important for agents to understand the room that constitutes its final goal.
 This can help the agent make decisions based on the long-term goal.
 Additionally, we enable an agent to recognise the relative direction (\ie, left/right/front/back) of each candidate in order to better align with key direction cues (\eg, ``turn left/right'') in instructions.
-A progress monitor~\cite{auxiliary} is also adopted to further facilitate analysis of progress through instructions.
-We use $\mathrm{MLP}$ layers to implement the above:
+The progress monitor~\cite{auxiliary} is also adopted to further facilitate analysis of progress.
+We use $\mathrm{MLP}$ layers to implement the above goals:

 where $\mathbf{D}_t, \mathbf{R}_{n,t}, \mathbf{R}_{g,t}, \mathbf{a}_t, \mathbf{p}_t$ denote the relative direction prediction for each candidate (we evenly divide the surrounding 360$^{\circ}$ into four directions representing left/right/front/back), the room type prediction for the next step and the goal location, the action logit, and the navigation progress, respectively.
-We extract ground truth room types from the Matterport3D dataset~\cite{mattport}.
-In Equation \eqref{eq:MLP}, $\mathbf{E}_t$ is composed of embeddings of all candidate and $\mathbf{I}_t$ is the fused embedding of all candidates as described in Section~\ref{sec:modelStem}.
+The ground truth room types are extracted from the Matterport3D dataset~\cite{mattport}. $\mathbf{E}_t$ is composed of embeddings of all candidate and $\mathbf{I}_t$ is the fused embedding of all candidates as described in Section~\ref{sec:modelStem}.

 \paragraph{Loss Function.} Similar to \cite{envdrop}, we adopt the training strategy of mixed Imitation Learning (IL) and Reinforcement Learning (RL).
-Based on the above-mentioned reasoning tasks, for imitation learning we have the following losses:
+Based on the above-mentioned tasks, for imitation learning we have the following losses: